 Patients prescribed the fentanyl patch should tell their doctor about all the medicines that they take.
 Some medicines may interact with fentanyl causing dangerously high fentanyl blood levels and serious, life-threatening breathing problems.

 If you are on the fentanyl patch and are ready to stop, come to Novus and we will help you.
 Many people who come off the patch find that their pain, for which they originally took the patch, was actually being increased by the patch.
-See Opioids Increasing Pain.
-At Novus Medical Detox Center, we specialize in helping people find a cure to the problems caused by drugs and alcohol.
-People also come to us for a safe and more comfortable:
+See our article Opioids Increasing Pain.

 NOTE: This information is provided for general educational purposes only and is not intended to constitute (i) medical advice or counseling, (ii) the practice of medicine, health care diagnosis or treatment, or (iii) the creation of a physician patient or clinical relationship.
 If you have or suspect that you have a medical problem or that this information may be useful to you or others, please consult with your health care provider before applying any information from our articles to your personal situation or to the personal situation of others.